galbo99/alerts_history/readme.md

 In these days, there's a war in Israel.
-This script updates missiles alerts and show some manipulations and insights.
+This script updates missiles alerts db and show some dashboards and insights.

 **files doc**